andreburgaud/docker-hylang/README.md

 # Hylang Interpretor Coloring

-The file `hyrc.hy` that provide coloring for the Hylang REPL was created from a file shared by [Allie Joe Casey](https://github.com/allison-casey) in the following Gist: https://gist.github.com/allison-casey/924912d86826f9b7b2e97f8bcff5e548
+The file `hyrc.hy` that provides coloring for the Hylang REPL was created from a file shared by [Allie Joe Casey](https://github.com/allison-casey) in the following Gist: https://gist.github.com/allison-casey/924912d86826f9b7b2e97f8bcff5e548

 # License